theocr301/Chorelympics/README.md

 # Chorelympics

-I'd like to make a change to see if it wors properly.
+I'd like to make a change to see if it works properly.

 ## Project name